CASTING

 TOM (36-55)

 While at his core a deeply sensitive soul, he struggles with the demands and pace of society.
-What we learn firsthand about Tom is what we see through the videos of him online: as a younger man, he is wide-eyed, curious, and naive, wholly dedicated to his art.
+What we learn firsthand about Tom is what we see through the videos of him online: as a younger man, he is wide-eyed, curious, a bit shy and naive, yet wholly dedicated to his art.
 In his interviews a decade later, he is thoughtful but defensive, depressive, and beaten down by life.
 And in the final cascade of paparazzi videos he is manic, aggressive, and unsettled.
 What we learn from him through the objects he left behind and the words of those on the island is that he was someone who was privately struggling, searching for some way to deal with an emptiness he had inside and shame about his past behavior.
 Whether he found some peace on the island or was caught in up unrest until the end remains unknown, for as Anne says, “we can’t know what he did with his private moments.”

 **Only 5 shoot days**